a5021/BluePill_Project_Generator/README.md

   `make EXT="-DUSE_PLL=1 -DUSE_HSE=1"`

 to build firmware with HSE generator switched ON and PLL selected as system clock.
-The list of macros can be fount at the top of main.h
+The list of macros can be found at the top of main.h